bge-barcoding/ena-taxid-creation/README.md

 ## Features
 - Processes taxonomic metadata from CSV files
-- Validates scientific names against GBIF taxonomy - checks name existence and spelling, taxonomic status (accepted/synonym), match confidence (>95% for species / >90% for genus), and match type (exact/fuzzy), as per GBIF guidlines.
+- Validates scientific names against GBIF taxonomy
 - Implements hierarchical fallback for taxonomic identification (uses species name if available, otherwise falls back to "Genus sp. {process_id}" if only genus is available, or "Family sp. {process_id}" if only family is available.
 - Performs taxonomic rank validation
 - Handles synonyms and taxonomic updates